codeblech/batemanRecords/docs/source/setup.rst

 =============================

 1. Make a Facebook account
-2. Make a Facebook Page using that account. `steps <https://www.facebook.com/business/help/1199464373557428?id=418112142508425>`_
+2. Make a Facebook Page using that account. `Facebook Page guide <https://www.facebook.com/business/help/1199464373557428?id=418112142508425>`_
 3. Make an Instagram account using the same email
 4. Change the Instagram account type to professional (not private, nor public)
-5. Connect the Facebook page to the Instagram account. `steps <https://www.facebook.com/business/help/connect-instagram-to-page>`_
+5. Connect the Facebook page to the Instagram account. `Instagram connection guide <https://www.facebook.com/business/help/connect-instagram-to-page>`_
 6. On the Facebook (Meta) developer site, register yourself, and create a new app.
 The interface keeps on changing, so it's kinda useless to document exact steps and screenshots.
 Remember to create a Business type app as opposed to Consumer type app.
 7. Open *Add products to your app* page if it doesn't open automatically.
 Add the product named "Instagram" by clicking on "Set-up".
 8. On the page *API setup with Instagram business login*, generate access tokens by adding your instagram account